 - Stelline (Stars):

-The most iconic of all pastina’s shapes, stelline are star-shaped pieces that cook quickly and are ideal for broths and soups.
-Their charming design makes them a favorite among children. - Acini di Pepe (Peppercorns):
+The most iconic of all patina shapes, the stelline, is a star-shaped piece that cooks quickly and is ideal for broths and soups.
+Their charming design makes them a favorite among children - Acini di Pepe (Peppercorns):

 Fun and educational, alphabet pasta shapes are a favorite for kids’ meals.
 They add a playful element to soups and stews. - Tiny Rings and Shells: